HOLY WISDOM CELTIC CHRISTIAN COMMUNITY - LITURGY OF THE MASS

-P: So may we and all creation give of ourselves, that life may be complete, and we may enter the fellowship which is both human and divine, temporal and eternal.
+So may we an all creation give of ourselves, that life may be complete, and we may enter the fellowship which is both human and divine, temporal and eternal.

-All: May we go forward on our journey in the strength of the Spirit, and as we have shared heavenly things, so may we find heaven in earthly things, as we offer ourselves to God and to each other.
+May we go forward on our journey is the strength of the Spirit, and as we have shared heavenly things, so may we find heaven in earthly things, as we offer ourselves to God and to each other.

 Deep peace of the running wave to you, Deep peace of the flowing air to you, Deep peace of the quiet earth to you.

-P: May we follow the way of God this day and always and may the Great Creating Spirit give birth to healings and visions that have never been before.
-All: Amen.
+May we follow the way of God this day and always and may the Great Creating Spirit give birth to healings and visions that have never been before.
+Amen.

 And may Abba our Creator, Jesus our Liberator and the Spirit who is Holy bless you and keep you, now and forever.
+Amen

 Our celebration has ended.
 Let us go in peace and love to serve God and one another.